-Supplements are not magic pills.
+Inside: Supplements are not magic pills.
 They are ideally taken to support oneself alongside a generally healthy lifestyle and not as a Band-Aid to mask anxiety symptoms while we carry on with our unhealthy nutrition and lifestyle habits.
 But supplementing for anxiety can be important.
+There are referral links in this post.

 And while I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (If you have to choose between good food or supplements, choose the food, but also look honestly at areas of life where you could reduce expenses to allocate more funds for health-care).